Community Guide · Lane County, Oregon

 Cooling Spaces Network

-During declared heat emergencies, Lane County coordinates a network of cooling spaces across the county at libraries, community centers, and government buildings.
-Springfield City Hall and the Siuslaw Public Library in Florence are among regular sites.
+During declared heat emergencies, Lane County coordinates a network of cooling spaces at libraries, community centers, and government buildings county-wide.

 Extreme Heat All Welcome